acrosman/sc_salary_data/README.md

 Takes all `.csv` files in the `raw_data` directory and combines them into a `processed.json` file in order to provide the full historic data set.
 The project includes a version of that file, but it stops in 2019 (due to file size limitations of Github).

+### create_sqlite3_database.py

+Creates a SQLite3 database from all the csv data.
+This script was written with significant support of copilot (in part to test the status of how well copilot works at the time of writing).
+Over time it may, or may not, be edited by hand and by copilot.

 # Licensing

 The included License only applies to scripts and text files in this project.
 The salary information is provided by the SC State government and so the content in the `raw_data` directory is both public domain.
 All data files are provided with their original content with just file name changes from the originals.